11 Comfortable Hoka Alternatives That Feel Just as Good (From $48)

 Amazon

-I did some research on Tiktok to see if anyone found hoka dupes and this girl was raving about these New Balance fresh foams.
+I did some research on Tiktok to see if anyone found hoka alternatives and this girl was raving about these New Balance fresh foams.
 Not only are they cheaper, but she says that it feels like "walking on marshmallows."

 They are made for running but can be a great walking shoe that is also cute.
+As someone who is 5'2, these were a yes for me because of how much height the shoes gave me.

-One reviewer said it best: "There’s no breaking-in period.
+One honest reviewer said it best: "There’s no breaking-in period.
 They look great, feel great, and I’d highly recommend them.”

 Brooks added GuideRails® tech to this one, which basically helps keep your feet aligned and reduces excess movement.
 Translation: if you struggle with knee pain, these might save you.
 They’re cushy, stable, and still responsive when you pick up the pace.